This post may contain affiliate links. Please see our disclosure policy.

 Wave goodbye to store-bought hair products!
-Dive into the wonderful world of DIY and create your very own hair pomade.
+Dive into the wonderful world of DIY and create your very own DIY hair pomade.
 Enjoy the recipe!

 Transport yourself to a time when gentlemen wore top hats, waistcoats, and mirror-clean shoes.
 And then comes the hair – groomed to an inch of its life with not even a strand out of place.